po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/02-Day/02-Day-LessonPlan.md

 ## Instructions

-* In your browser, be sure to have deleted the "todoList" database from the list of IndexedDB before starting this activity!
+* In your browser's DevTools, be sure to have deleted the "todoList" database from the list of IndexedDB in the Application tab before starting this activity!

 * Inside ` getCursorRequest.onsuccess`